 - Condition R2 (as was) of its Licence, by failing to ensure that the data that it collected and uploaded into the business retail market systems (CMOS) ahead of market opening was sufficiently accurate to enable the effective functioning of the business retail market;

 - certain requirements of the Market Terms of the Wholesale Retail Code, by failing to maintain accurate data and correct known data errors within CMOS; and

 - Condition F (as was) and now Condition P of its Licence, by failing to ensure that it has in place adequate management resources and systems of planning and internal control to enable it to carry out its regulated activities.

-As a consequence of these breaches, some retailers and their non-household customers were incorrectly charged for their water and sewerage services.
+As a consequence of these breaches, some retailers and their business customers were incorrectly charged for their water and sewerage services.

 These breaches were largely due to Thames Water’s failure to ensure it has in place appropriate data management and assurance processes and the necessary oversight to ensure that it is meeting its regulatory obligations.

 To address the problems identified in our investigation, Thames Water offered a package of undertakings that will: